omegaDIL/SIFL/README.md

 -------------------‐-------------------------------------------------<br>
 **Limitations & common mistakes**<br>
+- It does not use modules to support C++20 compilers that did not implement them yet.
 - Interfaces don't support sf::Shader.
 (But works with SpriteWrapper)
 - The order of drawing is fixed and can't be modified nor fully controlled easily.
 - The first time you create a text using any gui type, a default font is loaded.
 Do it yourself if you want to load it before.